-This course is for those interested in learning about modern engineering technologies and their applications in the real world.
+This course is for those interested in learning about modern engineering technologies and their applications.
 Based on established mechanical study programmes, the course will develop knowledge, understanding, machining and hand skills across a wide range of engineering subjects.

 Students need five GCSE passes at grade 3 or above, preferably including Maths and English or an equivalent vocational qualification at merit grade, and Functional Skills Maths and English, preferably at Level 1.